3 Ways to Handle the Wait Without Losing Your Faith

 Have you been there?
 Have you done that?
 I should probably back up a bit so you can get the whole picture.

 That was him—the man I wanted to marry.
-So, standing before Scott on our wedding day, you can only imagine how divine blessedly I believed my marriage would be since God answered my prayers right down to eye color.
+You can only imagine how divine blessedly I believed my marriage would be as I stood before Scott on our wedding day.
+After all, God had answered my prayers right down to eye color.
 With great confidence, we danced into our life of bliss.

-Fast-forward to our early 40s.
-You know, that time when we start noticing lines around our eyes, loosen our belts to the next hole, and grunt when we stand up.
+Fast-forward to our early 40s—that time when we start to notice lines around our eyes, loosen our belts to the next hole, and grunt when we stand up.
 These are the typical signs of normal wear and tear that come with age, but my healthy husband seemed to have aches and issues beyond the norm.
 Without warning, we were thrust into a season of sickness and revolving doors of medical experts.

-The wait is more about experiencing God than enduring the delay.
-Instead of getting distracted by the object of our wait—a medical diagnosis—we can grow closer to God, the Person of our faith.
-Here are three truths we can tuck deep into our hearts to help us handle the wait without losing faith:
+Sometimes it seems the wait will never end, and sometimes the wait doesn’t end as we expect.
+But ultimately, the wait is more about experiencing God than enduring the delay.
+Instead of getting distracted by the object of our wait—in my story, a medical diagnosis—we can grow closer to God, the Person of our faith.
+Here are three truths we can tuck deep into our hearts to help us handle the wait without losing our faith:

-On the days that Scott could barely walk, praising God felt like a huge sacrifice.
-I wanted answers from God.
-I didn’t want to offer applause to Him.
-But through my Bible reading, I fell in love with Psalms.
+On the days when Scott could barely walk, praising God felt like a huge sacrifice.
+I wanted answers from Him; I didn’t want to offer applause to Him.
+But through my Bible reading, I fell in love with the book of Psalms.
 David knew about suffering and waiting, yet he praised God.
 We can be certain that even on the bad days, God is still good.
-He will carry us through our seasons of waiting.
-Although it’s hard to praise God when the future is unknown, there’s always a reason why we can praise Him.
-Because of his strength I will watch for You, for God is my refuge (Psalm 59:9 NASB).
+He’ll carry us through our seasons of waiting.
+Although it’s hard to praise God when the future is unknown, there’s always a reason we can praise Him.

-Our churches, neighborhoods, and communities are full of individuals who need a touch from God.
+Our churches, neighborhoods, and communities are full of individuals who need love.
 It’s only when we have immersed ourselves in God’s Word, spent time with Him in prayer, and made praise part of our routine that we can help others well.
 Scott and I don’t have to look far to find someone in need.
-Our troubles seem to be minimized when we focus on others.
-A generous person will be prosperous, and one who gives others plenty of water will himself be given plenty (Proverbs 11:25 NASB).
+Our troubles seem less intense when we focus on others.

 When we find ourselves in a holding pattern, it’s easy to ask, “What am I doing wrong?
 Is God holding my past against me?
 What do I have to do to earn His favor?”

 Rest assured, God never presses pause out of spite.
 Sometimes waiting has less to do with the strength of our faith and more to do with the perfection of God’s timing.
-God makes us wait at times so we can glean valuable lessons.
-In the wait, He is preparing us for what He has already planned for us.
+He makes us wait at times so we can glean valuable lessons.
+In the wait, He prepares us for what He’s already planned for us.
 Waiting isn’t wasting time; it’s training time.

 Wendy Pope is the author of Wait and See: Finding Peace in God’s Pauses and Plans.
-She writes devotions for Proverbs 31 Ministries’ Encouragement for Today and is a content provider for the free online devotion app First 5, as well as a member of the Proverbs 31 Ministries speaker team.
+She writes devotions for Proverbs 31 Ministries’ Encouragement for Today, and she’s a content provider for the free online devotion app First 5, as well as a member of the Proverbs 31 Ministries speaker team.

 Comments are closed.